On the equation $N_{p_1}(E)\cdot N_{p_2}(E)\cdots N_{p_k}(E)=n$: Basic Estimates

 \ethm

-Theorem~\ref{th:liu} says that the numbers $\omega(\npp)$ follow a normal distribution with mean $\llx$ and variance $(\llx)^{1/2}$.
-The next lemma computes the fourth moment of this distribution. \blem \grh\ There is a constant $c_i$ such that for all $x$ sufficiently large, one has
+\Cref{th:liu} says that the numbers $\omega(\npp)$ follow a normal distribution with mean $\llx$ and variance $(\llx)^{1/2}$ (a more precise version of this is given by \cite[Theorem 1]{liu06}).
+The next lemma computes the fourth moment of this distribution. \bpro \grh\ Then there is a constant $c_i$ such that for all $x$ sufficiently large, one has